-When the inverter is not being used, it should be shut off at the control panel.
-The inverter could drain the house batteries if the shoreline is not connected to external power and the House/ Coach Battery Disconnect switch is on.
+When the inverter is not being used, it should be shut off at the monitor panel.
+The inverter could drain the house batteries if the shoreline is not connected to external power and the House/Coach Battery Disconnect switch is on.
+There is also an inverter/charger disconnect switch located in the exterior compartment.
+This switch should be turned off when the coach is not being used.